| Posthumous Portraits

 done posthumously.
 He takes pride in being able to bring

+a sense of life to all of his paintings.
 To Tom a posthumous portrait deserves every bit as much

 consideration and thought as one done from a living subject.